United States Numbered Highway System: Naming

 The official route log, last published by AASHTO in 1989, has been named United States Numbered Highways since its initial publication in 1926.
 Within the route log, "U.S. Route" is used in the table of contents, while "United States Highway" appears as the heading for each route.
 All reports of the Special Committee on Route Numbering since 1989 use "U.S. Route", and federal laws relating to highways use "United States Route" or "U.S. Route" more often than the "Highway" variants.
 The use of U.S. Route or U.S. Highway on a local level depends on the state, with some states such as Delaware using "route" and others such as Colorado using "highway".

 History

 Early auto trails

-In 1903, Horatio Nelson Jackson became the first documented person to drive an automobile from San Francisco to New York using only a connection of dirt roads, cow paths, and railroad beds.
-His journey, covered by the press, became a national sensation and called for a system of long-distance roads.
+In 1903, Horatio Nelson Jackson and his hired mechanic Sewall K. Crocker became the first documented people to drive an automobile from San Francisco to New York, using only a connection of dirt roads, cow paths, and railroad beds.
+Their journey, covered by the press, became a national sensation and called for a system of long-distance roads.

 In the early 1910s, auto trail organizations—most prominently the Lincoln Highway—began to spring up, marking and promoting routes for the new recreation of long-distance automobile travel.
 The Yellowstone Trail was another of the earliest examples.
 While many of these organizations worked with towns and states along the route to improve the roadways, others simply chose a route based on towns that were willing to pay dues, put up signs, and did little else.